Mathematics (MATH)

 MATH 440-3 Geometry and Topology (1 Unit)

-de Rham cohomology, Mayer-Vietoris, Poincare' duality, singular homology and cohomology.
+Differential forms and the de Rham complex.
+Orientation, integration, de Rham cohomology, Mayer-Vietoris, Poincare' duality.
+Singular homology and cohomology.
 Cohomolgy of cell complexes, simplicial cohomology, Cech cohomology.
 Cup product; sheaves.

 Prerequisite: MATH 440-2.